gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 Find a cookie with name "session" and a long value starting with "ey".
 It contains your encoded session data.

 Copy this value to https://www.base64decode.org/, and decode it.
-In the decoded data, you should see the secret word that you can use to guess th word from the first try!
+In the decoded data, you should see the secret word that you can use to guess the word from the first try!

 #### 2. Hide the words